Nancy L Schultz

 She earned her B.A. from the College of the Holy Cross in Worcester, Massachusetts and her Ph.D. from Boston College.

 Schultz is the author of the award-winning Fire and Roses: The Burning of the Charlestown Convent, 1834 (Free Press, 2000), and Mrs. Mattingly's Miracle: The Prince, the Widow, and the Cure that Shocked Washington City (Yale UP, 2011 and the reprint edition of 2014).
+Her newest book, with Beth L. Lueck and Sirpa Salenius, is Transatlantic Conversations: Nineteenth-Century American Women's Encounters with Italy and the Atlantic World, University of New Hampshire Press (December 2016).
 With Dane Anthony Morrison, she is the co-editor of Salem: Place, Myth, and Memory, now published in a second edition with updated preface (April 2015).
 She is also the editor of Fear Itself: Enemies Real and Imagined in American Culture (Purdue UP 1999) and Veil of Fear: Nineteenth Century Convent Tales by Rebecca Reed and Maria Monk (Purdue UP 1999).

-Currently, she is working on an edition of the collected poems of Harriet Beecher Stowe, co-authoring a book on graduate student writing and academic inquiry, and co-editing a book on nineteenth-century American women writers in a transatlantic context.
+Currently, she is working on an edition of the collected poems of Harriet Beecher Stowe.

 For more information, please see